 Q2.
-Please provide us with a short biography of yourself or your organisation - your work, track record and relevant achievements to date - which are relevant to this application.
-(600 words maximum)
+Please provide us with a short biography of yourself or your organisation, and any collaborators in the project - including information about work undertaken, track record and any achievements to date which are relevant to this application.
+(300 words maximum)

-We want individuals and organisations to provide us with a short biographical summary.
-We're looking for some background about you and any others who are involved in the delivery of this project, your/their artistic or creative development and an outline of your/their practice and key achievements to date.
+If you prefer, rather than answer this question, then you can supply us with a copy of the CV(s) of the key personnel involved in the project.
+Ultimately we're looking for some background about you and any others who are involved in the delivery of this project, your/their artistic or creative development and an outline of your/their practice and key achievements to date.
+You should not presume that we have any prior knowledge of you or your work.